gem5bootcamp/lps2024/slides/02-Using-gem5/02-gem5-resources.md

 ---

-## How are resources versioned
+## Resource Versioning

 - Each unique resource is represented by its `id` and `resource_version`.

 - When an existing resource is updated the `id` remains the same but the `resource_version` is updated.

-- Each resource also has a field called `gem5_versions` which shows which releases of gem5 the resource is known to work on.
+- Each resource also has a field called `gem5_versions` which shows which releases of gem5 the resource is compatible with.

 <div style="text-align: center; margin-top: 12px;">
   <img src="./02-gem5-resouces/resource_website_version.png" alt="Versions tab from resources website" style="width: 80%; height: 300px;">